directus/directus/docs/guides/real-time/subscriptions/graphql.md

 ```

 An event will be either `create`, `update`, or `delete`.
 If the event is `create` or `update`, the payload will
 contain the full item objects (or specific fields, if specified).
-If the event is `delete`, just the `id` will be filled the other requested fields will be `null`.
+If the event is `delete`, just the `key` will be filled the other requested fields will be `null`.

 ## Working With Specific CRUD Operations